casper-rasmussen/Fellow.Epi.JobNotifier/README.md

-# Fellow.Epi.JobNotifier: Real-time notifications about failed Scheduled Jobs
+# Fellow.Epi.JobNotifier: Real-time notifications about failing Scheduled Jobs

 Provides Administrators with real-time updates via Episervers notification system.
-It acts as the channel for communication between failing scheduled jobs and the Episerver User Notification System.
+It acts as the channel for communication between failing Scheduled Jobs and the Episerver User Notification System.

 ## Installation and Usage